Python 3 porting - pickles

 UnicodeDecodeError: 'ascii' codec can't decode byte 0xc2 in position 0: ordinal not in range(128)

-This behaviour is regardless of the used pickle protocol version in Python 2.
-There are solutions, however they require pre-existing knowledge about the implicit encoding used in Python 2 strings.
+This behaviour doesn’t depend on the used pickle protocol version in Python 2.
+There are solutions, though they require pre-existing knowledge about the implicit encoding used in Python 2 strings.

 $ python3 -c 'import pickle